emptydiagram/dotnet-core-demo-todo-rest-api/README.md

 These come from the ["Create a web API" tutorial](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-web-api) on Microsoft's website.

 Add `Pomelo.EntityFrameworkCore.MySql` as a dependency and add call to `services.AddDbContextPool` in Startup.cs (per the [Pomelo docs](https://github.com/PomeloFoundation/Pomelo.EntityFrameworkCore.MySql#3-services-configuration)).
+Also add a connection string in appsettings.json.

 Now build and run the app (`dotnet run`).
 We can subsequently access API endpoints: